What if I or my child are experiencing symptoms?

 Testing for COVID

 Quarantine timelines are based on the last day you were in close contact with the positive person.
+The safest option is to stay home from all activities for 14 days.
+In certain situations, you may end your quarantine after 10 days, or after 7 days with a negative test result.

 Student may return to school 24 hours after symptoms improved or as directed by health care provider.